melROLL/EPF_API_TP/README.md

   - An external library used to speed up API development.

-  - Intermediate software that processes the request before it reaches the main application. : Right answer
+  - Intermediate software that processes the request before it reaches the main application. : Right answer  :white_check_mark:

   - A method for securing data stored in the database.